beNative/prompt-forge/TECHNICAL_MANUAL.md

 The project follows a standard feature-oriented structure:

 ```
-/src
+/
+|-- /dist           # Bundled output from esbuild
+|-- /electron       # Source code for the Electron main and preload processes
+|-- /release        # Packaged application output from electron-builder
+|-- /src            # Source code for the React renderer process (UI)
-|-- /components     # Reusable React components (Modals, Buttons, Editor, etc.)
+|   |-- /components # Reusable React components
-|-- /contexts       # React Context providers for global state (e.g., Logger)
+|   |-- /contexts   # React Context providers
-|-- /hooks          # Custom hooks for business logic (usePrompts, useSettings)
+|   |-- /hooks      # Custom hooks for business logic
-|-- /services       # Modules for external interactions (storage, LLM API)
+|   |-- /services   # Modules for external interactions
-|-- App.tsx         # Main application component, orchestrates layout and views
+|   |-- App.tsx     # Main application component
-|-- constants.ts    # Application-wide constants
+|   |-- ...
-|-- index.tsx       # Entry point for the React application
+|-- esbuild.config.js # Configuration for the esbuild bundler
+|-- package.json    # Project dependencies, scripts, and build configuration
-|-- types.ts        # TypeScript type definitions and interfaces
+|-- tsconfig.json   # TypeScript configuration
 ```

 ## 3. Core Components & Logic

 ### 3.1.
+Electron Main Process (`electron/main.ts`)

+- This is the application's entry point.
+It creates the `BrowserWindow` that renders the React UI.
+- It is responsible for all Node.js and OS-level integrations.
+- **IPC (Inter-Process Communication)**: It listens for events from the renderer process to perform actions that the browser cannot, such as accessing the file system.
+It exposes handlers for saving and loading data.

-State Management & Hooks
+### 3.2.
+State Management & Hooks (Async)

-- **`usePrompts` Hook**: Manages the lifecycle of prompts (CRUD operations).
-It abstracts away the persistence layer, loading from and saving to storage.
-- **`useSettings` Hook**: Manages application settings, providing a simple interface to load and save configuration.
+The introduction of file-based storage required making the data hooks asynchronous.

+- **`usePrompts` & `useSettings` Hooks**: These hooks now initialize with an empty/default state and then use a `useEffect` to asynchronously call the `storageService` to load data.
+All data mutations (add, update, delete) now call an `async` function to persist the changes back to the file system.
-- **`useHistoryState` Hook**: A specialized state hook that maintains a history of state changes.
-It manages an array of past states and a pointer to the current state, providing `undo`, `redo`, `setState` functions, and `canUndo`/`canRedo` booleans.
-This powers the editor's history feature.
+- **`useHistoryState` Hook**: A specialized state hook that maintains a history of state changes for the editor's undo/redo feature.
 - **`LoggerContext`**: A global context that provides logging functionality to any component in the application.
-It holds the log message state and exposes an `addLog` function.

-### 3.2.
+### 3.3.
 Services

-- **`storageService.ts`**: Handles data persistence.
+- **`storageService.ts`**: Handles data persistence with a dual-mode strategy.
+  - **Electron Version**: It checks for the presence of the `window.electronAPI` (exposed by `preload.ts`).
+If found, it makes `async` IPC calls to the main process to read/write JSON files.
-  - **Web Version**: Uses the browser's `localStorage` for synchronous storage of prompts and settings.
+  - **Web Fallback**: If `window.electronAPI` is not present, it falls back to using the browser's `localStorage` for synchronous storage.
-  - **Electron Compatibility**: Designed to be extended.
-Comments indicate where to plug in Electron's IPC (Inter-Process Communication) to interact with the Node.js `fs` module for file-based storage (`settings.json`, `prompts.json`).
-The `saveLogToFile` function demonstrates this dual-mode capability (file download for web, file save for Electron).

-- **`llmService.ts`**: Manages all communication with the external local LLM provider.
-It constructs the meta-prompt for the refinement task and handles the `fetch` request, including error handling.
+- **`llmService.ts`**: Manages all communication with the external local LLM provider via `fetch`.

-### 3.3.
-UI Components

-- **`App.tsx`**: The application's main component.
-It acts as a router, layout manager, and orchestrator.
-It holds the state for the current view (`editor` or `info`), the visibility of modals, and the state of the command palette.
-It is also responsible for defining the list of available commands.

-- **`CommandPalette.tsx`**: A modal component that provides keyboard-driven access to application commands.
-It manages its own internal state for filtering the command list and handling keyboard navigation (`Up`, `Down`, `Enter`, `Esc`).
-It receives its list of commands from `App.tsx`, allowing for context-aware commands.

-- **`PromptEditor.tsx`**: The core text editing component.
-It uses the `useHistoryState` hook to manage the prompt's content, enabling the undo/redo functionality.
-It also handles keyboard shortcuts for these actions.

 ### 3.4.
-Logging System

-- **`LoggerContext.tsx`**: The provider that holds the array of log messages and distributes the `addLog` function.
-- **`useLogger.ts`**: A simple consumer hook for easy access to the `addLog` function.
-- **`LoggerPanel.tsx`**: The UI component that displays and filters logs.
-It consumes the `LoggerContext` to get the log data.
-- **Integration**: `addLog` calls are placed at key points in the application flow:
-  - When prompts/settings are loaded or saved.
-  - Before and after making an API call to the LLM.
-  - When commands are executed from the palette.
-  - When errors occur in any service or component.
+Build Process

+- **`esbuild.config.js`**: This script configures ESBuild to bundle three separate entry points:
+    1.  `electron/main.ts` -> `dist/main.js` (Node environment)
+    2.  `electron/preload.ts` -> `dist/preload.js` (Node environment with Electron APIs)
+    3.  `index.tsx` -> `dist/renderer.js` (Browser environment)
+- **`electron-builder`**: This tool, configured in `package.json`, takes the output from `esbuild` and packages it into a distributable Windows installer (`.exe`), handling code signing, icons, and installer options.